LGN520/farreach-public/docs/netreach-voting-v3-memory.md

 	+ Client side calculates hash into op_hdr.hashidx
 	+ Only GET and PUT are related with value length, while DEL does not care
 		* GET is processed by server for GETREQ_POP: if value>128B, return GETRES_POP_LARGE that behaves similar as GETRES_NPOP in switch
-		* TODO: For PUT, client sends PUTREQ_LARGE if value>128B, which does not update vote and may invalidate cached item in switch
+		* For PUT, client sends PUTREQ_LARGE if value>128B, which does not update vote, and may invalidate and evict in-switch item
-			- If with invalidation (i.e., becoming PUTREQ_LARGE_EVICT and clone a PUTREQ_LARGE), PUTREQ_LARGE_EVICT will be mirrored to switch OS to cope with packet loss
+			- If with invalidation/eviction (i.e., becoming PUTREQ_LARGE_EVICT and clone a PUTREQ_LARGE), PUTREQ_LARGE_EVICT will be mirrored to switch OS to cope with packet loss
 - In-switch processing
 	+ NOTE: clone_i2e clones the original packet to egress pipeline; clone_e2e clones the deparsed packet to egress pipeline
 	+ Overview
 		* Stage 0: keylolo, keylohi, keyhilo, keyhihi, load_backup_tbl
 			- For key, we provide two operations: match, set_and_get
 		* Stage 1: valid, vote, seq (assign for each PUTREQ/DELREQ/PUTREQ_LARGE), update_iskeymatch_tbl
-			- TODO: To avoid seq overflow, we can maintain an array of seq, each corresponds to a value in the hash range of key (i.e. a hash slot)
+			- To avoid seq overflow, we can maintain an array of seq, each for a value in the hash range of key (i.e. a hash slot)
+				+ NOTE: # of seq does not need to equal with # of cache, as we only need to compare seq for the same key
-				+ It guarantees that for each key, seq always increases (server uses 0 as initial value, while switch increases from 1)
+					* It guarantees that for each key, seq always increases (server uses 0 as initial value, while switch starts from 1)
 				+ Another way is to use more bits and stages for seq (we do not use due to stage limitation)
 					* For example, we can use a 64-bit register array for seq (register_hi for highest 32 bits, while register_lo for lowest 32 bits)
 					* Due to lack of comparator within each ALU, we must maintain savedseq_hi and savedseq_lo in two 32-bit register arrays, which wastes stage
+				+ NOTE: the following packets have seq_hdr
+					* PUTREQ_POP
 				+ TODO: both GETRES_POP, PUTREQ_POP, and evicted packets needs to set savedseq correspondingly
 					* TODO: Note that for GETRES_POP which carries savedseq from server, if new PUT/DEL arrives at switch after GETRES_POP is applied into switch, the assigned seq must be larger than that carried from server
 				+ TODO: server also needs to save the seq number, which should be invisible to client